budget-manager/budget-manager.github.io/index.md

 ## Project description

->Budget manager is an Android app that helps individuals manage and track their spending on a daily or monthly base.
+>Budget manager is an Android app that helps individuals manage and track their spending on a daily or monthly basis.
-Users will assign their expenditures in different categories for bills, gas, groceries, dining out, miscellaneous, personal spending, savings, and any other categories of their choosing.
+Users will assign their expenditures in different categories for monthly bills and expenses such as gas, groceries, dining out, miscellaneous, personal spending, savings, and any other categories of their choosing for any duration of time.
-Personal savings goals can also be created for any duration of time.
+Personal savings goals can also be created to establish better spending habits.
-The user will enter all transactions made on a daily basis.
+The user will enter all transactions on a daily basis.
 The due dates and any extra notes can be created for each bill for organizational purposes.
 Budgets can be made for monthly recurring categories.

+>To access the app the user must log in to his Google account and will be directed to the home screen.
+This screen will display buttons directing you to three different fields:
+  * budgets
+  * transactions
+  * saving goals
+>In _budget_ the user will see a dropdown menu with the predefined categories, and an option to create his own budget.
+If _transactions_ is selected the user will be prompted to enter either positive or negative transactions to record their spending habits.
+When accessing _saving goals_ the user will have a detailed overview of his current progress.

 ## Intended Users & user stories

    * **A single mom**
         > As a single mom with two teenagers, it is hard to balance our monthly budget.
 The Budget